axSheru/React-calendar-app-2022/README.md

 In this project we create a calendar where we can sign up, sign in and create, edit and delete events and interact with other users events.
-This project uses as backend [this other project](https://github.com/axSheru/React-calendar-backend)
+This project uses as backend [this other project](https://github.com/axSheru/React-calendar-backend) You can see it live in [this link](https://mern-calendar-axsheru.herokuapp.com/auth/login)

 # Instructions.